decred/dcrdex/client/cmd/dexc-desktop/pkg/Build-Windows.md

  Both `branch` and `repoUrl` are optional.
 If not specified, it will clone the `master` branch in the default [dcrdex repository](https://github.com/decred/dcrdex).

  This will download and install `git` and `PowerShell`, clone the repo and install the build toolchain and required SDKs for the build.
-Once completed, open a new command prompt in order to effectuate `PATH` and other environment variables configured by the setup script.
+Once completed, close the above command prompt, open a new prompt in order to effectuate `PATH` and other environment variables configured by the setup script.
+Administrator privileges are NOT required.

  ### Running the build